michaelbromley/ngx-pagination/README.md

 This library is built to work with **Angular 2.3.0+**, and support ahead-of-time compilation.
 If you need to support an earlier or pre-release version of Angular for now, please see the changelog for advice on which version to use.

-### CommonJS

-ng2-pagination ships as un-bundled CommonJS modules (located in the `dist` folder), which can be imported with `require('ng2-pagination');`, or `import` for those environments that support this method (e.g. TypeScript 1.6+).

-### System.register
+### Module Format

-ng2-pagination also ships with a bundle in the system format (`dist/ng2-pagination-bundle.js`), suitable for use with the [es6-module-loader](https://github.com/ModuleLoader/es6-module-loader) and related loaders such as SystemJS.
+This library ships as a "flat ES module" (FESM).
+This means that all the JavaScript code is located in a single ES5-compatible file, but makes use of ES2015 `import` and `export` statements.

+Webpack, Systemjs and Rollup all support this format and should work without problems.

 ## Simple Example